Tannu-Rawat/Amazon_frontend_clone/README.md

 # Amazon_frontend_clone
-Amazon  Clone using HTML and CSS
+This is an Amazon Website clone using frontend technologies HTML and CSS.